Mike-Witt/Javascript-Club/README.md

 * mapping

     Code for mapping meetup groups.
-This is the JS portion, which uses the "leaflet" library (and expecially the leaflet "clustering" plugin).
+This is the JS portion, which uses the "leaflet" library (and especially the leaflet "clustering" plugin).